• Skip to main content

 Every state is guilty of keeping some strange laws on their books.
 Looking at you Alaska.
 But when it comes to absurd laws that don't make any sense, Florida gives Alaska and Georgia a run for their money.

-Take, for instance, the law that prohibits people singing while wearing swimwear.
+Take, for instance, the law that prohibits people singing while wearing swim.
 Is this related to Spring Break festivities?
 Or is it a throwback to the good old days of 1912?
-We're not sure.
+We're not sure. wear

 Then there's a law that requires anyone riding a skateboard to have a license to ride said skateboard.
 Okay, so maybe that makes a little sense.
 After all, you don't want people getting hurt or run down by crazed skater bois.
 But get this.
 There is no license for skateboarding available from the state.